Skip to content

 batch size batch_size samples per batch 32

-shuffle window block_chunks outer chunks held resident + shuffled across at once 16
+shuffle window block_chunks outer chunks held resident + shuffled across at once 16, raised if needed to hold one batch

-reads in flight max_inflight concurrent stored-chunk GETs (the network dial) 32
+reads in flight max_inflight concurrent stored-chunk GETs — sets cold start; sets throughput only while IO-bound 32

 batch queue prefetch_depth assembled batches queued ahead of your training step 2